dxjoshi/book-summaries/README.md

 27. The Investment Checklist by Michael Shearn
 28. The Intelligent Option Investor by Erik Kobayashi-Solomon
 29. The Essays of Warren Buffett: Lessons for Corporate America (Fifth edition, revised 2019) by Warren Buffett and Lawrence Cunningham
+30. Margin of Safety by Seth Klarman
+31. The Money Masters by John Train
+32. Built To Last
+33. Good To Great

 - **Option Trading:**